davbo/blog/content/posts/yara-matching-and-webassembly.md

-It was really interesting to build the parser using combinators, the ways the pom library uses operators `+ - *` to connect the parsers is really powerful but looking back at the code it takes a bit of time to understand what's happening.
+It was really interesting to build the parser using combinators, the ways the pom library uses operators `+ - *` to connect the parsers is really powerful but looking back at the code it does take a bit of time to figure out what's happening.

 ## Simple matching ##